Spark Conversation

 Or you may be stricken with the dread malady of extraversion, leaving you so terrified of silence that you can't last more than one second after posing the question before snapping and attempting to answer it for everyone.

-In all of the above situations, we would encourage your group to write JUST POSE THE QUESTIONS with a sharpie on a baseball bat and then hit you over the head with it whenever you begin experiencing a relapse back into teaching mode.
+In all of the above situations, we would encourage your group to write JUST POSE THE QUESTIONS with a sharpie on a baseball bat and then hit you over the head with it whenever you start relapsing back into teaching mode.
 Your recovery will be immediate!

 Resources